acemod/ACE3/docs/_posts/2017-12-20-cba-settings.md

 ---
 title: Using CBA Settings in ACE3
-description: With v3.12.0 we're dropping the ACE3 Settings System and now are using CBA Settings
+description: With v3.12.0 we are dropping the ACE3 Settings System and now are using CBA Settings
 parent: posts
 image: /img/news/171220_cbaPost2.jpg
 author: Pabstmirror, bux